 Roofing including Roof Space Repair Category 2 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-The roof of the rear extension is of flat design and clad with a material which is known to have a limited lifespan.
+There is moss growth.
+The roof of the left hand projection is of shallow pitch design and clad with a material which is known to have a limited lifespan.
 Careful maintenance will be required as this type of roof covering can fail without warning.
 Periodic renewal of the roofing material is likely to be necessary.
-The flat roof is weathered.
-Moss growth is evident.
 A roofing contractor can advise further.
-There is a nest to the flat roof.
-The old flue may contain asbestos based material.
-See information on asbestos in the Limitations of Inspection section above.
-Staining which appears consistent with condensation is evident within the roof space.
-This can often be alleviated by improving ventilation but more detailed advice will be available from a roofing contractor.
+There is staining and unevenness to the fibreglass roof which would indicate ponding in wet conditions.
+Some staining is evident to sarking and roof timbers.